 With safety in mind, the old 12th will become the 14th, directed away from houses to the right.
 The 15th, 16th, 17th and 18th will remain much as they are, except the 16th will have a new green 30 feet to the left to take play away from homes on Belmont Road.
 Rubble taken from the demolition of the old hotel will be used to fill in the large hollow on the 18th, long considered the most unfair of the golf course.
 With protected caves underneath the fairway, decisions have to be taken on how best to level out the land.
 There is an emphasis on getting the greens done as quickly as possible, to meet the spring or early summer 2003 re-opening date.

-No construction yet in June 2009.
+On a 13.1 acre plot of land south of South Road bordered on its eastern side by Astwood Walk and the Warwick gas station and stretches westward just beyond the bend in South Road where it junctions with Dunscombe Road.
+In 2013 to date there still has been no hotel construction yet although this was first approved in June 2009.
+The only thing that has happened is that the Bermuda Government has spent millions of dollars of local taxpayers' money on building/subsidizing supposedly affordable condominiums that except for one unit have failed to find a market.
 On June 18 2007, a Special Development Order was granted for a 9-floor 220-suite hotel to be built.
-It will be on a 13.1 acre plot of land south of South Road that is bordered on its eastern side by Astwood Walk and the Warwick gas station and stretches westward just beyond the bend in South Road where it junctions with Dunscombe Road.
-A proposed new five-star beach hotel and spa resort has approved as a Special Development Order and when built will rise nine storeys to offer guests spectacular views across the South Shore.
-The landmark 220-suite hotel will not stand alone but be accompanied by some five- or six-storey buildings offering luxury fractional and residential apartments and a number of seafront luxury villas.
-Presently, the plot of land houses a derelict former beach bar - the old Bermudiana Hotel facility of the 1960s - a long-abandoned former restaurant the Golden Hind and a number of old buildings.
-They have all been earmarked for the project which has been put forward by Atlantic Development.
+A proposed new five-star beach hotel and spa resort was approved as a Special Development Order and if/when when built would rise nine floors high to offer guests spectacular views across the South Shore.
+The proposed landmark 220-suite hotel would not stand alone but be accompanied by some five- or six-storey buildings offering luxury fractional and residential apartments and a number of seafront luxury villas.
+From the 1960s but no longer the plot of land included a derelict former beach bar - the lovely old Bermudiana Hotel Beach Club facility on one of the nicest and least-populated beaches in Bermuda, a once hugely popular restaurant Golden Hind and a number of old buildings.
+They were all demolished for the project put forward by Atlantic Development.

-Since then, the Bermuda Government's plans for the hotel and neighborhood have changed significantly.
-With the hotel are to be constructed a number of "affordable homes."
-Public money will help finance a 100-room hotel instead of 220 rooms.
-And as a condition of the capital invested, the developer must also build 125 affordable homes.
-The deal is an example of a public-private partnership during a time of recession.
-"Affordable homes" came into the picture because it is part of the Government's commitment to the people of Bermuda.
+Since then, the Bermuda Government's plans for the hotel and neighborhood changed significantly, several times.
+Firstly, with the hotel were to be constructed a number of "affordable homes."
+Public money would help finance a 100-room hotel instead of 220 rooms.
+And as a condition of the capital invested, the developer had to build 125 affordable homes.
+The deal was touted an example of a public-private partnership during a time of recession.
+"Affordable homes" came into the picture because it was part of the Government's commitment to the people of Bermuda.
 The project would use part of Government's Budget for affordable housing as capital for the government-approved developer in an investment partnership.
-It's Government's way of matching two national priorities, tourism and affordable homes, as a combination of capitalism and socialism.
+It was the then-Government's way of matching two national priorities, tourism and affordable homes, as a combination of capitalism and socialism.
+Nothing has happened.

 Opened in December 2008 by the Bermuda National Trust with a ceremony attended by the Governor Sir Richard Gozney and his wife Lady Gozney.
 It was left to the Trust by the late Gloria Higgs in 1984, and has since been transformed by the family of the late Sir John 'Jack' Sharpe.
 The main attraction of the park is Jack's Pond, named for Sir John.
 Designed by former Government Conservation Officer David Wingate, it preserves a portion of the original peat marsh with a habitat for rare flowers.
 Members of Sir John's family planted native plants and spreading grass seed resulting in the flourishing reserve seen today.